 - Grated parmesan, for serving

-- Add the can of crushed tomatoes, then fill the can about ½ of the way with water, swirling it around to get all the extra tomato off the sides of the can, and add the water to the pot as well.
-Cover the sauce to bring it to a boil, then reduce heat to low and simmer for 2 hours partially covered, so steam can escape.
-Stir the sauce a few times
+- Add the can of crushed tomatoes in 2-3 batches, allowing the sauce to come back up to a boil before adding more tomatoes.
+Then fill the can about ½ of the way with water, swirling it around to get all the extra tomato off the sides of the can, and add the water to the pot as well.
+Bring ragu to a boil, then reduce heat to low and simmer for 1.5 hours partially covered, so steam can escape.
+Stir the sauce occasionally to make sure the bottom isn't burning.

-- 10 minutes before your 2 hour timer sounds, heat a large pot of salted water over a high flame until boiling.
+- Once sauce has simmered for 1 hour, heat a large pot of salted water over a high flame until boiling.
 The water should taste fairly salty, like the saltiness of soup, but not as salty as the ocean.
 Once boiling, drop the pasta into the water.
 When pasta is cooked to your desired doneness, turn off the heat, strain the pasta through a collander, and return pasta to the pot along with 2-3 ladles of sauce, stirring to coat.
 Place pasta into a large serving bowl and top with more sauce.
 Sprinkle with parmesan, crushed red pepper, and more parsley if you'd like.

 Keywords: Red wine ragu, red wine meat sauce, beef ragu, beef and red wine ragu